NikolayKanchevski/GridPathfinding2D/README.md

 <br>
 <p>So that's it, just keep in mind that the visualization part only works in "Editor" mode and NOT "Play" mode.
 You can still create a code that does that in "Play" mode - the proccess should be very similar.</p>

+## 🤝 Support
+Contributions, issues, and feature requests are welcome!

+Give a ⭐️ if you like this project!
+You can also check us out on the <a href="https://assetstore.unity.com/publishers/51773">Unity Asset Store</a>